Mars: War Logs: Plot

-The game is set on Mars, a century after a great upheaval.
-Powerful guilds battle over water, which has become a valuable resource.
+The game is set on the colonized planet of Mars, a century after a great, cataclysmic upheaval called the Turmoil.
+Having lost all communication with Earth, powerful water guilds fight over the scarce sources of water, the most valuable resource on the red planet.
 Two of the most powerful of these are Aurora and Abundance.
-The player takes on the role of Roy Temperance, an escaped prisoner of war who finds himself caught between a variety of powerful factions, and must also battle a variety of creatures created by the planet's radioactive environment.
+The player takes on the role of "Roy" Temperance, an Auroran man with a mysterious past, who finds himself caught between a variety of powerful factions.
+During his journey, Roy must survive the hostile nature of Mars and battle a variety of mutant creatures created by the planet's radioactive environment.